PietroRhyan/drizzle-node-test/README.md

 ```

 Here I'm using Docker Compose to generate my Postgres Database Image with some credentials, I recommend you
 to use the same credentials of your env file.
-The key of the values of the credentials is in `.env.example`
+The key of the values of the credentials is in `.env.example`.

-After you setup and initiate your Postgres Image, you need to generate the migations and push to database.
+After you setup and initiate your Postgres Image, you need to generate the migrations and push to database.
 See the code below:

 ```